the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 computations on parallel computing clusters.
 They may have knowledge of (automatic) code optimization tools and methods and will understand how to write code that is optimized for different types of computing platforms, leveraging various efficiency related features of the target hardware.
+They are familiar with HPC-specific package managers and can build dependencies from sources.
 They also understand the process of interacting with job scheduling systems that are often used on HPC clusters to manage the queuing and running of computational tasks.
 HPC-focused RSEs may be involved with managing HPC infrastructure at the hardware or software level (or